mdcourse/mdcourse.github.io/docs/source/chapters/chapter1.rst

 Test the code
 -------------

-.. container:: justify

 We can create a simple test to ensure that the classes are being inherited as expected.
 Within the same folder, create a new Jupyter notebook called *test.ipynb*, and copy the following lines into it:

 .. label:: start_test_First_class